J33R4FF3/J33R4FF3.github.io/_posts/2021-02-09-Creating-A-Reverse-Shell-In-C.md

 <h3>Creating the reverse shell</h3>

-In the process of creating a bind shell, we will be stepping through 7 stages:
+In the process of creating a reverse shell, we will be stepping through 7 stages:

 <ol>
   <li>Creating a new socket</li>